 - The parties must have lived separate and apart for one year.
 Whether there has been a resumption of marital relations during the period of separation shall be determined pursuant to the general statutes.

 The complaint for absolute divorce is filed in district court.
 The action is to be filed in the county in which either plaintiff or defendant resides.
-In the Collaborative approach, the attorneys generally negotiate all variables of the divorce peacefully with the opposing council to reach a settlement prior to calendering for finalization.
+In the Collaborative approach, the attorneys generally negotiate all variables of the divorce peacefully with the opposing counsel to reach a settlement prior to calendaring for finalization.
 To find out all of the requirements and steps involved in an uncontested or absolute divorce call the office to schedule an appointment today, or contact us.